 This post is part of our 5 Questions series, helping merchants ask the right questions before making key business decisions.
-Read the entire series here on the Clover blog, and check back for more tips and tactics.
+Read the next article in the series here on the Clover blog, and check back for more tips and tactics.

 In today’s digital age, attracting customers to step through your doors is harder than ever.
 Year-over-year foot traffic to brick-and-mortar stores has declined 48 straight months, according to data analytics firm RetailNext.